A philosophical guide to facing life’s inevitable hardships

 There is no cure for the human condition: life is hard.
 But philosophy can help.
 It offers us a map for navigating rough terrain, from personal trauma to the injustice and absurdity of the world.

 Drawing on ancient and modern philosophy as well as fiction, comedy, social science, and personal essay, Life Is Hard is a book for this moment – a work of solace and compassion.

-OUT SOON IN PAPERBACK!
+OUT NOW IN PAPERBACK!

 Order here or click on a cover.